EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/README.md

 usually blocks).

-Docker is reported as a **warning**, never a blocker: it is only used by workshop 16, whose last step deploys the build to a local nginx or Caddy container when you do not have a Netlify/Vercel account.
+Docker is reported as a **warning**, never a blocker: it is only used by workshop 16, whose step 5 serves the build from a local nginx or Caddy container.

 ```bash
 node check-env.mjs --install    # also run `npm install` in every workshop